efegorgulu/Udemig-Academy-Web-Interface/README.md

 ## License
 This project is intended for **portfolio purposes only**.
-It is **not affiliated with, endorsed by, or associated with any real educational institution.**# Udemig-Academy-Web-Interface
+It is **not affiliated with, endorsed by, or associated with any real educational institution.
-# Udemig-Academy-Web-Interface
-# Udemig-Academy-Web-Interface
-# Udemig-Academy-Web-Interface